Caprese salad: History

-The salad is named after the island of Capri, where it is believed to have originated.
-As of the late 1990s, the salad was commonly believed on the island to be at least one hundred years old.
-Two common origin stories exist, describing its creation as either a patriotic homage to the Italian flag, or as a way to appease the palates of vacationing royalty and important politicians in the 20th century.
-According to the Capri food writer Marino Barendson, the salad first gained its name in the 1930s at the Ristorante Luigi ai Faraglioni.
+Caprese salad is named after the island of Capri, situated in the Bay of Naples, Campania.
+This is where it is believed to have originated, and as of the 1990s, locals commonly believed the salad to be at least one hundred years old.
+Several accounts describe the dish's creation, the oldest a legend crediting the Roman emperor Tiberius as he vacationed on the island.
+Others give the creation as a patriotic homage to the Italian flag, or a way to appease the palates of vacationing royalty and politicians in the 20th century.
+According to the Capri food writer Marino Barendson, the salad gained its name in the 1930s at the Ristorante Luigi ai Faraglioni.
+The Naples Chamber of Commerce dates the beginning of the dish's prominence in Capri to the 1920s when the founder of the Futurist movement Filippo Tommaso Marinetti served it over a series of dinners at the Grand Hotel Quisisana.

 Over time, the method of preparation and serving Caprese salad has changed.
 At one point in the 20th century, preparation involved chopping, salting, and draining tomatoes, before seasoning with salt, pepper, oil, and garlic and tossing with basil and diced mozzarella.
-At other times, the tomato was cut in half, and a flower was formed by inserting basil and mozarella.
-By the 1990s, oregano was a popular addition, particularly on Capri which grew a sweeter local variety, as was arugula, popularly and erroneously described as "wild".
+At other times, the tomato was cut in half, and a flower was formed by inserting basil and mozzarella.
+By the 1990s, oregano was a popular inclusion, particularly on Capri which grew a sweeter local variety, as was a domesticated arugula that was popularly described as "wild".
+Around this time, McDonald's throughout Italy began selling a Caprese salad.

+During the 1950s, Capri was frequented by celebrities, royalty, and politicians.
+Kate Wickers in Italy Magazine credits the dish's international awareness to this period, after it was served to a visiting King Farouk of Egypt.
+This account is echoed by the Naples Chamber of Commerce, which adds that Farouk was served the salad in a roll.
+Some stories attribute the dish's initial movement off the island to a Capri man named Constantino Moffa, who accounts maintain served the dish while working in Switzerland as a hotel maître d'.